-The MercedWRM was used to estimate historical change in storage of the Merced Subbasin from 19965-2021315.
+The MercedWRM was used to estimate historical change in storage of the Merced Subbasin from 1996-2023.
 Figure 2-58 shows annual total storage for each MercedWRM layer (not including the deep layer of relative higher salinity) as well as the cumulative change in storage.
-In 20152023, the total fresh groundwater storage was estimated as 465.93 million acre-feet (MAF) and the cumulative change in storage from WYs 2006-2023 was estimated as -1.92 MAF, or an average reduction of 107 TAF per year.
-During WY 2023, the change in storage was estimated as an increase of 280 TAF. the cumulative change in storage from 2006-2015 was estimated as -1.92 MAF, or 192 TAF per year.
-An additional 72 MAF of groundwater in Layer 6 of the model (not pictured) is a water body of relatively higher salinity.
+In 2023, the total fresh groundwater storage was estimated as 46.9 million acre-feet (MAF) and the cumulative change in storage from WYs 2006-2023 was estimated as -1.92 MAF, or an average reduction of 107 TAF per year.
+During WY 2023, the change in storage was estimated as an increase of 280 TAF.
+An additional 72 MAF of groundwater in Layer 6 of the model (not pictured) is of relatively higher salinity.
 More information about the layers of the MercedWRM and calculation of storage changes can be found in Appendix D. Figure 2-59 shows the same cumulative change in storage against budgeted groundwater uses and water year type.